adr1enbe4udou1n/blog/content/posts/04-build-your-own-docker-swarm-cluster-part-3/index.md

 #### Traefik deployment

 In order to deploy Traefik on our shiny new Docker Swarm, we must write a Docker Swarm deployment file that looks like to a classic Docker compose file.
-Create a `traefik-stack.yml` file somewhere in your manager server with following content :
+Create next file :

 {{< highlight host="manager-01" file="~/traefik-stack.yml" >}}